-The designated safeguarding lead (and deputies) should attend training to enable them to carry out their role.
+The DSL should attend training to enable them to carry out their role.
 This should be updated every two years as a minimum.
 The course to be undertaken as a minimum requirement are:

-- Basic Child Protection (one day) - Designated Person for Child Protection (two days)
+- Basic Child Protection (one day), - Designated Person for Child Protection (two days).